Increase Interviewing Confidence to Control Your Teacher Interview

 Ideally, you will distinguish yourself with the first impression and your answer to the first few questions.
 You wanted to gain the rapt attention of your interlocutor.
 Like a basketball player who is in control of the ball, you have control over how you match your experience, education and personality to the job position.

 You can gain control of the teacher interview by researching what is wanted of the teacher job position, demonstrating how you are uniquely qualified for the position, and telling an evolving story that engages your interlocutor and reinforces key points.

-Before Your Teacher Interview Research to School
+Research to School District Before Your Teacher Interview

 Based on research you conduct on the job position, school and district (see the research steps below), define the school's ideal candidate.
 School districts are primarily seeking educators who possess solid interpersonal and communication skills and a passion for working with children.